Click to Skip Ad

 And, oh yeah, there’s a mystery to solve — namely, who bombed a posh London shopping center, and why does one of the breadcrumbs point back to the security service?
 Also, what’s the bombing’s connection to the elder Cartwright, who narrowly survives assassination while also suffering from dementia?

-Jack Lowden’s River Cartwright, who thus far has mostly come off as a tryhard Jackson Lamb understudy, has never been better or more heroic than he is this season.
+Jack Lowden’s River Cartwright, who thus far has mostly come off as a tryhard Jackson Lamb understudy, has never been more heroic than he is this season.
 The Slow Horses, as a collective, have always exhibited a combination of earnestness and nitwittery; in Season 4, they continue to do the stupid things you’d expect of the B-team.
 But they’re also hungry, River most of all, in a way that the army of snappily-dressed strivers who work in MI5’s Regent’s Park headquarters will never understand.

 Andy Meek Trending News Editor